pughlab/pipeline-suite/README.md

    - mutect2_config.yaml, specifies:
     - path to reference genome (requires .fa, .dict and .fai files)
+    - comma separated list of chromosomes to run (optional)
     - path to vcf2maf.pl
     - path to VEP (tool/version, cache data)
     - path to ExAC data (for filtering/annotating with population allele frequencies)